krish-karmacharya/bash-scripting/README.md

 # bash-scripting
 The content that I have learned is for educaional purpose.
-The content I've learned is calles shell scripting or bash scripting.
+The content I have learned is calles shell scripting or bash scripting.